PharmEasy Blog

 5. Turmeric

-Some people believe turmeric can affect hormone levels to induce periods, but there’s no scientific proof.
+Some people believe turmeric can affect hormone levels and help induce periods, but there’s no scientific proof of this8.

 6. Dong quai & Black cohosh

-These herbs may increase blood flow in the uterus or help shed its lining, which may cause periods.
+These herbs may increase blood flow to the uterus or help shed the uterine lining, which may lead to periods9.

 Ideally, one must not disturb body’s natural cycles.
-If your periods make your daily routine tasks difficult to carry out, consult a gynecologist for evaluation.
+If your periods make your daily routine tasks difficult to carry out, consult a gynaecologist for evaluation.

 Dr. Arpit Verma, MBBS, MD (Pharmacology)